-Europeans consume around 2.4 million tonnes of coffee a year - that’s over 400 billion cups!
-With such an insatiable thirst for coffee it is unsurprising that an estimated 20-22 million coffee machines are sold each year in the EU and the trend shows no sign of slowing down.
+Europeans consume around 2.4 million tonnes of coffee a year, which amounts to a staggering 350 billion cups brewed across EU households!
+With such an insatiable thirst for coffee it is unsurprising that an estimated 28 million coffee machines are sold each year in the EU and the trend shows no sign of slowing down.

 What is the EU doing?

 Coffee machines do not have their own specific policy measure, but have been addressed under an amendment to the Standby Regulation in force since 2015.
 Power management requirements stipulate when coffee machines have to switch to standby or off mode (ranging from 5 to 60 minutes after the end of different operations).
 As a result, electricity savings amount to 2 TWh/year are expected.

 A review study published in 2017 highlighted that a further 0.7 TWh of savings could be achieved by 2030.

 Stricter auto-power-down functions, minimising as much as possible the time to go to standby (to avoid useless continued water heating)

 Consideration of the indirect energy impacts of coffee machines, covering elements such as consumable single-use filters, pads, and capsules

 Measures to promote repairability and recyclability of coffee machines at design stage

 Hot Coffee blog - The European Commission responds to media misinformation